inspire-group/RON-Gauss/README.md

 ### Prerequisites

-The implementation is in Python 2 and `numpy` and `scipy` are required.
+The implementation is in Python 2.
+The required packages are `numpy`, `scipy`, and `sklearn.preprocessing`.

 ## Author